 Our Master of Science program in Management Information Systems is geared toward working professionals who understand the language of business and technology.
 Making real-life decisions requires expertise in networking, data mining, systems engineering and the strategic management of information systems.
 This degree will help you learn the power and potential of technology and how it can move an organization forward.

-This applications-focused program provides you with the knowledge and skills to be successful even if you do not have a bachelor’s degree in MIS.
+This program combines technical applications with business principles, provides you with the knowledge and skills to be successful even if you do not have a bachelor’s degree in information systems.

 International Students: The Master of Science in Management

 Information Systems is a Science, Technology, Engineering, & Mathematics

 (STEM) designated program by the Department of Homeland Security.

 International students graduating from STEM-designated program such as the

 MSMIS may be eligible to work for up to 29 months under the Optional Practical